RTIInternational/cedar_reliability_bot/README.md

 #### Running
 1. Open a new command-line window.
 2. Change directory to the location of your `/code/bot` installation.
 3. Within this directory, there is a DOS batch script, called `/code/bot/run-chrome.bat`.
 Type `run-chrome` and hit Enter.
+You may need to type `start run-chrome.bat`, if you find that `run-chrome` doesn't work.
 4. A blank Chrome browser window should appear.